About Disability Insurance

-Disability Insurance (DI) is a component of the State Disability Insurance (SDI) program, established in 1946, to provide partial wage replacement benefits to eligible California workers who are unable to work due to a non-work-related illness, injury, or pregnancy.
-Approximately 18.7 million California workers are covered by the SDI program.
+Disability Insurance (DI) is a part of the State Disability Insurance (SDI) program.
+It provides partial wage replacement benefits to eligible California workers who are unable to work due to a non-work-related illness, injury, or pregnancy.
 SDI contributions are paid by California workers through employee payroll deductions.

 DI does not provide job protection, only monetary benefits; however, your job may be protected through other federal or state laws such as the Family and Medical Leave Act (FMLA) or the California Family Rights Act (CFRA).

 Disability is an illness or injury, either physical or mental, which prevents you from performing your regular and customary work.
 Disability also includes elective surgery, pregnancy, childbirth, or other related medical conditions.